EcocityAccounts/hugo-shopping-product-catalogue-gaz-artist/content/products/bracelet.md

 }

-The hand beaded designs I sell are individually designed and carefully made with love for each peice.
+The traditional hand beaded bracelets I design and sell are highest quality and durability.
+We design them to endure living of life.
+Maisha yangu may it be good..
+Custom beadwork designs are available individually upon request.
+Each piece is carefully made with love.
 Asante sana, thank you for taking a look, and your support.

 - High quality
 - Warranty - please notify me if you run into some issues with shipping, or a product breaking within 1-month